No Excuse for Single Use...

 Not only does plastic take hundreds of years to decompose, there is also a huge risk to marine life.
 As the latest series of Blue Planet highlighted, plastic making its way into the ocean can be catastrophic for marine life.

 It’s not about removing all plastic from our lives.
 It’s about kicking our addiction to avoidable single-use plastic, and changing the system that produces it.
 Together, as a community we can BE THE CHANGE...

 Plastic Free Schools

-Every year Sea the Change runs two Huge Coastal Clean Ups at the start and end of the tourist season (March and September) and the support shown by our community has been overwhelming- with over 100 people turning up every time!
+Every year Sea the Change runs two Community Clean Ups at the start and end of the tourist season (March and September) and the support shown by our community has been overwhelming- with over 100 people turning up every time!

 Communities making Change

-We asked, and you Eyemouth, have delivered!
+We asked and Eyemouth have delivered!
 Huge thanks to all the local businesses and community organisations that have made the pledge to removed unnecessary single use plastics from their premises and support the Plastic Free Eyemouth Campaign as we continue to make positive changes together for our community.